Sudoku Puzzles

 Solution here, worked solution here.
 Aside: "magoo" is nothing to do with Mark, it's a reference to how code golfers sometimes blindly modify their code to make it smaller, a technique I used to help fit in all the cages.

 Normal sudoku rules apply.
-The numbers outside the grid are the sum of the longest possible thermometer that could be drawn in the grid perpendicular to that edge, with its bulb in the edge cell.
-Digits in thermometers increase in value along their length away from the bulb.
+The numbers outside the grid are the sum of the longest possible Thermometer that could be drawn in the grid perpendicular to that edge, with its bulb in the edge cell.
+Digits in Thermometers increase in value along their length away from the bulb.

 Difficulty: 1/5-2/5.
 Time: 25-30 minutes.